 Also, if the Court determines there is no suitable person to fulfill this role, it may appoint a government official through the Office of the Public Guardian and Trustee.

 Thus, to have more certainty, it’s more ideal to have Power of Attorneys in place.

 In addition to those considerations, there are many other areas in Wills & Estates that are best handled by a Wills lawyer, such as foreign assets, corporate shares, leaving assets to adopted children, etc. Having a knowledgeable lawyer walk you through this process will help you better execute your wishes and avoid any unnecessary complications in the future.

 This article is only meant to give general legal information.
-For legal advice on your specific Wills & Estates case, please consult a legal professional.
+For legal advice on your legal situation, please consult a legal professional.